simplyblock-io/spdk-csi/docs/caching-nodes.md

 ### StorageClass

-If the user wants to create a PVC that uses NVMe cache, a new storage class can be used with additional volume parameter as `type: cache`.
+If the user wants to create a PVC that uses NVMe cache, a new storage class can be used with additional volume parameter as `type: simplyblock-cache`.

 ### Usage and Implementation

 During dynamic volume provisioning, nodeSelector should be provided on pod, deployment, daemonset, statefulset.
-So that such pods are scheduled only on the nodes that has the `cache` label on it.
+So that such pods are scheduled only on the nodes that has the `simplyblock-cache` label on it.

 As shown below
 ```
     spec:
       nodeSelector:
-        type: cache
+        type: simplyblock-cache
 ```

 On the controller server, when a new volume is requested, we create a `lvol` .
 This steps is exactly same as the current implementation.